apache/dubbo-website/docs/en-us/dev/SPI.md

 ### SPI Auto Wrap

-Auto wrap the SPI's Wrapper class。`ExtensionLoader`  loads the SPI implementation，if the SPI has a copy instructor ,it will be regarded as the SPI's Wrapper class。
+Auto wrap the SPI's Wrapper class. `ExtensionLoader` loads the SPI implementation, if the SPI has a copy instructor, it will be regarded as the SPI's Wrapper class.

-Wrapper class content：
+Wrapper class content:

 ```java
 package com.alibaba.xxx;